Op1.09 Public Statements

 - Stay apprised of current events and news media to make an appropriate assessment of whether the statement addresses a current event or topic of a divisive or political nature.

 - Review communications and resources from relevant organizations and associations to align language of the statement with the generally accepted language in the appropriate industry or discipline.

-- Consult with the area of the university that handles matters related to the topic of the statement (e.g., consult with the Division for Diversity, Equity and Inclusion on diversity statements).
+- Consult with the area of the university that handles matters related to the topic of the statement (e.g., consult with the Office of Inclusive Engagement on diversity statements).

 - Consult with MarCom for guidance if questions remain about the statement.